 Why might this matter?
 Imagine any large animal, a deer or wolf perhaps, that needs to travel for any typical but compelling reason: finding food, seeking a mate, regular migration.
 Wherever it lives, wherever it moves, sooner or later it will come upon a road.
 What happens next will depend on a lot of different factors.
 It may travel this route regularly and be quite familiar with the abrupt change in the landscape.
 Or it may have never encountered a road before.
 It may even be attracted to the roadside to graze on the grass, sample the edible trash or scavenge the dead animals found alongside.
 On the other hand, the noise or lights of the traffic may be so disturbing that the animal retreats as far away as possible.
 The animal may cross if there are no vehicles, or inexplicably wander straight into the traffic.
 It may be sufficiently motivated to cross despite the risk or, having learned to judge what are safe intervals between moving vehicles, it may delay crossing until the quietest parts of the night.
 All of these responses are happening almost everywhere every day.

+Crossing a road with traffic is often dangerous for wildlife, especially for slower, ground-dwellers.
+Collisions with vehicles almost always lead to the death or serious injury of the animal, and the numbers involved are almost unbelievable.
+For example, about a million individuals of all species are killed every day on the roads of the US.
+In North America overall, the cumulative scale of all this roadkill now surpasses hunting as the main cause of death in larger species.
+It is now regarded by researchers as an ‘evolutionary novel threat’.
+While some types of mammals such as deer (being much more conspicuous) dominate the statistics, the numbers of smaller, less obvious groups such as birds and amphibians are enormous.
 Of course, not every road is dangerous.
 Some have very little traffic or virtually none at night.
 Certain species have learned to avoid vehicles and cross when it is safe.
 And even shockingly large roadkill tolls do not mean that a species or local population is imperilled.
 Having a lot of visible roadkill may simply indicate that the species is plentiful in the area.
 Certainly, the enormous number of white-tailed deer in North America or roe deer in Europe killed through collisions with vehicles has had a negligible impact on their abundance.
 There is, however, powerful evidence that collisions with vehicles can drive species to the point of extinction.
 Infamously, during the 1980s, around 10 per cent of the entire Florida panther population of was killed annually.
 In Tasmania, a simple road upgrade led to the elimination of a rare marsupial carnivore.